-Raiffeisen Sustainable Diversified is a mixed fund whose investment objective is, in particular, regular income.
+Raiffeisen Sustainable ShortTerm is a bond fund.
+Its investment objective is, in particular, regular income.
 The fund promotes environmental/social characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 51 % of (non Taxonomy-aligned) sustainable investments with environmental/social objectives.
 At the individual stock level (i.e., not including units in investment funds, derivative instruments and sight deposits or deposits at notice) it exclusively invests in securities and/or money market instruments whose issuers have been classified as sustainable on the basis of social, environmental and ethical criteria.
-To this end, at least 51 % of the fund assets are invested in securities and/or money market instruments.
+To this end, at least 51% of the fund assets are invested in the form of directly purchased individual securities in EURdenominated bonds and EUR-denominated bonds in the form of money market instruments pursuant to InvFG.
+The maximum (residual) maturity period for these bonds is five years, and the average residual maturity for the portfolio may not exceed three years.
 The bonds and money market instruments featured in the fund may be issued by sovereigns, supranational issuers and/or companies, etc. The investment in individual securities excludes all investments in companies in the arms industry or in companies which substantially violate labor and human rights, or which generate their income from the production or mining of coal, or a substantial amount of their income from the processing or use of coal or other coal-related services.
 Furthermore, companies are excluded that manufacture significant components relating to the field of "banned" weapons (e.g., cluster munitions, chemical weapons, landmines), or whose corporate governance fails to meet a certain level of quality.
 Derivative instruments that may enable or support speculative deals with food commodities are also excluded from purchase.
 More information on the negative criteria can be found in Appendix 1 "Environmental and/or social criteria".
-The fund is suitable for (Austrian) pension accruals.
-The fund may invest more than 35 % of the fund assets in debt securities issued by the following issuers: Germany, France, Italy, Austria, Belgium, Finland, Netherlands, Sweden, Spain.